Luis Suárez (Uruguayan footballer): Grêmio

 On 31 December 2022, Grêmio announced Suárez would join the club on a two-year contract.
 Suárez was presented on 4 January at Arena do Grêmio in front of 30,000 fans.
 He made his debut on 17 January 2023 in a match against São Luiz for the 2023 Recopa Gaúcha.
 Suárez scored a hat-trick in a 4–1 win.

 On 8 April, Suárez won his second title for Grêmio: the Campeonato Gaúcho.
 Suárez scored a penalty goal against Caxias at the second leg of the 2023 Campeonato Gaúcho finals, thus beating Caxias 2–1 on aggregate.

 In late June, rumours began to circulate that Suárez might retire before the end of his contract due his extensive knee injuries.
 On 21 June in a press conference, Grêmio president Alberto Guerra announced that Suárez "gives himself almost daily injections and special treatments, he is in constant pain.
 It is serious.
 Suárez has the possibility of being fitted with a prosthesis."
 However, on the next day, Grêmio played against América Mineiro, resulting in a 3–1 victory with a decisive performance by Suárez; with one goal, one assist and multiple plays and goal attempts.
 In the post-match press interview, Grêmio's vice-president Paulo Caleffi denied any rumors and Suárez himself mocked the rumors in social media.

 In July, rumours resurfaced that Suárez still had knee issues and wished to leave early, starting negotiations with Grêmio's board.
 After various rumours on media, Suárez revealed on a press conference together with Grêmio's vice-president Antônio Brum that he would shorten his contract to the end of 2023.
 He cited that his knee issues were particularly exacerbated with the long and intense schedule of the Brazilian league.

-On 9 November 2023, Suárez scored his second hat-trick for Grêmio, as they beat leaders Botafogo away 4–3 after trailing 3–1.
+On 9 November 2023, Suárez scored his second hat-trick for Grêmio, as they beat leaders Botafogo away 4–3 after trailing 3–1 and won the Campeonato Gaucho 2023 and Recopa Gaucha in 2023.

 He finished the Campeonato Brasileiro with 17 goals and 11 assists, totaling 28 goal contributions in 33 games.
 He was the leader in goal participation in the competition, leading Grêmio to be the runner-up in the championship.
 In December, Suárez was elected Best Player of the Brasileirão and awarded the Bola de Ouro by ESPN Brazil.